-With the on-board intelligence, computer controlled machine vision systems have found a number of real-time applications, where the accuracy of image gray-scale pixel values far outweighs image.
-Some of these examples are robotic part pickup [10], motion tracking [11], three degrees-of-freedom orientation sensing [12], servo-track-writing in hard disk drive manufacturing [13], disassembly automation [14], and haptic sensor [15].
+With onboard intelligence, computer-controlled machine vision systems have found a number of real-time applications where the accuracy of image gray-scale pixel values far outweighs image.
+Some of these examples are robotic part pickup [10], motion tracking [11], three degree-of-freedom (DOF) orientation sensing [12], servotrack-writing in hard disk drive manufacturing [13], disassembly automation [14], and haptic sensors [15].

-The advance in direct-digital machine vision will continue to lead to new ways of addressing industrial automation problems that were difficult (if not impossible to solve), particularly for the traditional industries.
-One such example is an on-going development of a high-speed live-bird handling system for poultry processing applications, where machine vision has played a significant role in automating the process of transferring live birds from a moving conveyor to shackles, typically at a line speed of 3 birds/second.
-Live-bird handling problems have been found difficult because the birds tend to flail about when they are caught.
-Non-evasive techniques must be developed along with the study of stimulus environments to promote behavior compliance, the study of the role of visual responsiveness, and the evaluation of vision acuity in different spectral environments.
+The advances in direct-digital machine vision

+will continue to lead to new ways of addressing industrial automation problems that were difficult, if not impossible, to solve, particularly for traditional industries.
+One such example is an ongoing development of a high-speed, live-bird-handling system for poultry processing applications, where machine vision has played a significant role in automating the process of transferring live birds from a moving conveyor to shackles, typically at a line speed of 3 birds/s.
+Live-bird-handling problems have been found difficult because the birds tend to flail about when they are caught.
+Nonevasive techniques must be developed along with the study of stimulus environments to promote behavior compliance, the study of the role of visual responsiveness, and the evaluation of vision acuity in different spectral environments.
 Often such real-time control application requires a stringent combination of structured illumination, reflectance, and imaging sensor.

-Figure 8(a) illustrates how structured illumination and reflectance of a machine vision system could play a significant role in the live-bird handling application [16], where the bird's posture is determined for real-time manipulation of the bird's legs.
-In order to keep the bird from flailing and its presentation uniform as the bird enters the grasper, retro-reflective sensing technique [10] has been used to obtain a snap shot of the moving bird.
-The structured illumination system consists of a low-intensity spectrally filtered illumination that insensitive to the bird, and a vision system that captures a snap shot of the bird against a retro-reflective background.
-Figure 8(b) shows an image of a bird on a conveyor moving at 0.5m/s toward the grasper.
-The image of he bird was captured against a 580-85 Black Scotchlite retro-reflective background with a low-intensity illumination filtered with a Roscolux full-blue filter since birds' are insensitive to blue light (or low 400nm wavelengths).
+Structured illumination and reflectance of a machine vision system could play a significant role in the live-bird-handling application [16] where the bird's posture is determined for real-time manipulation of the bird's legs.
+In order to keep the bird from flailing and its presentation uniform as the bird enters the a grasper, retroreflective sensing technique [10] has been used to obtain a snapshot of the moving bird.
+The structured illumination system consists of a low-intensity spectrally filtered illumination and a vision system that captures a snapshot of the bird against a retroreflective background.
+Fig. 8 shows an image of a bird on a conveyor moving at 0.5 m/s toward the grasper.
+The image of the bird was captured against a 580-85 Black Scotchlite retroreflective background with a low-intensity illumination filtered with a Roscolux full-blue filter, since birds are insensitive to blue light (or low 400 nm wavelengths).